Need to accept credit cards? 5 critical considerations

 Consideration #4: Know which payment types you should accept

 Today’s savvy consumers have come to expect a wide variety of payment options when shopping anywhere from their neighborhood coffee bar to a big box outlet.
-When you’re considering accepting credit card payments, consider also buying equipment and services that will allow your business to accept the following payment formats:
+When you’re considering accepting credit card payments, consider also buying equipment and services that will allow your business to accept the following payment processing formats:

 - EMV chip cards

 - Mobile payments